 Fast forward a few years, he moved back to Ohio after graduating from SCNM and becoming a doctor, and immediately started his own private practice that has been growing and thriving since its opening.
 When asked what kind of advice he would give to new graduates, he emphasized being respectful to patients and making sure they know that you care about them.
 This is especially true, he says, with complex cases.
 In these moments, make sure “not to take the short-term failures personally” and to do “everything you can for that patient to bring them to better health.”

 In terms of what he does for work-life balance and self-care, Dr. Suzelis says he tries to find time to go running.
-Sometimes, being the father of two autistic children keeps him too busy to run, but he and his wife also find a lot of fulfillment by being active the local autism community.
+Sometimes, being the father of two autistic children keeps him too busy to run, but he and his wife also find a lot of fulfillment by being active in the local autism community.
 Recently, they finished a Valley 5k run where they raised about $20,000 for the autism society.
-He even said that fundraiser actually stemmed from starting a 5k group in his office to help encourage patients to get motivated to exercise.
+He even said that fundraisers actually stemmed from starting a 5k group in his office to help encourage patients to get motivated to exercise.

 Finally, we asked Dr. Suzelis what he would classify as his favorite part of being a naturopathic doctor.
 He stated that it is the feeling of being able to change people’s lives for the better.
 As naturopathic doctors, “we have the opportunity to help the patient achieve great success in his or her life, and that is really rewarding.”
-Aside from helping patients, he also finds it is rewarding to help our profession as a whole, and to further the future of naturopathic medicine.
+Aside from helping patients, he also finds it is rewarding to help our profession as a whole and to further the future of naturopathic medicine.